-The next step is to load in the ITH macros that enable the Trace Hub and hide it from the OS.
-Fortunately, SourcePoint comes equipped with a couple of macro buttons built in to make this process easier, At the top of the screen, you'll see two buttons labeled NPK and EnableTH.
-Click on these, one at a time.
-Wait about five seconds after clicking on the second button.
+The next step is to load in the ITH macro that enable the Trace Hub and hide it from the OS.
+Fortunately, SourcePoint comes equipped with a macro button built in to make this process easier, At the top of the screen, you'll see the macro button labeled ${\tt EnableTraceHub:}$

+Click on it.
+Wait about five seconds.
+You've enabled the Trace Hub.